As a young researcher, I found myself overwhelmed by the sheer number of scientific journals available.

 2. General Scientific Journals

-The general type of scientific journals deals with many subfields and subtopics under its umbrella, for example, the research journal, Nature.
+The general type of scientific journal deals with many subfields and subtopics under its umbrella, for example, the research journal, Nature.

 In the second categorization, we can differentiate between how journals are accessed.